 At an extremely low price, it’s a great idea to have this back-up option for emergencies or for a relative or caregiver to have handy.

-- Weighing in at less than a pound, and able to be deflated and reinflated as necessary, the Bubblebum packs easily for travel.
+- Weighing in at less than a pound, and able to be deflated and reinflated as necessary, the Bubblebum packs conveniently for travel.

 - The Bubblebum installs in no time by slipping the lap belt into the two holders on the seat’s sides.